tsgates/arch-wiki-markdown/wiki/Subversion_Setup.md

 > Start the server daemon

-Before you start the server, edit the config file：
+Before you start the server, edit the config file:

     /etc/conf.d/svnserve

-    SVNSERVE_ARGS="-r /path/to/repos --listen-port=4711"
-     SVNSERVE_USER="user"

-The --listen-port flag is optional.
+    SVNSERVE_ARGS="--root=/path/to/repos"

-The -r /path/to/repos option set the root of repository tree.
-If you have multiple repositories use -r /path-to/reposparent.
+The --root=/path/to/repos option set the root of repository tree.
+If you have multiple repositories use --root=/path-to/reposparent.
 Then access independent repositories by passing in repository name in the URL: svn://host/repo1. make sure that the user has read/write access to the repository files)

+Optionally add a --listen-port if you want a different port, or other options.

+By default, the service runs as root.
+If you want to change that, add a
+drop-in:

+    /etc/systemd/system/svnserve.service.d/50-custom.conf

+    [Service]
+    User=svn

-Now start the svnserve daemon.
+Now start the svnserve.service daemon.

 > svn+ssh

-To use svn+ssh://, we have to have a wrapper written for svnserve.}}
+To use svn+ssh://, we have to have a wrapper written for svnserve.

 check where the svnserve binary is located:

      # which svnserve
     /usr/local/bin/svnserve

-Our wrapper is going to have to fall in PATH prior to this location..
+Our wrapper is going to have to fall in PATH prior to this location...
-/sbin is a good place seeing its our 1st exec path on the system as root.

 create wrapper:

-    # touch /sbin/svnserve
+    # touch /usr/bin/svnserve
-    # chmod 755 /sbin/svnserve
+    # chmod 755 /usr/bin/svnserve

 now edit it to look like so:

-    /sbin/svnserve
+    /usr/bin/svnserve
     #!/bin/sh
     # wrapper script for svnserve
     umask 007